Natetgmaxwell/ntgm/src/site/notes/Cards/Viral Infections.md

 > [!Definition] Definition
 > A viral infection is an illness ==caused by a virus==, which is a type of microscopic pathogen that can ==infect living cells and use their machinery to replicate==.

-## Some of the most common viral infections are:
+## Some of the Most Common Viral Infections Are:

 - The common cold, which is caused by many different types of viruses, such as rhinoviruses, coronaviruses, and adenoviruses.
 - The flu, which is caused by influenza viruses that mutate frequently and can infect the respiratory system.